Supreme Court turns away school’s appeal of sex-assault case - WTOP News

 The full 4th Circuit then issued a 9-6 en banc opinion affirming that the suit should be reinstated.
 Judges in the majority said that if school systems can’t be held liable for their response to a single incident, it would amount to giving them “one free rape.”

-Dissenting justices said the majority opinion vastly expands the liability school systems face under Title IX.
+Dissenting judges said the majority opinion vastly expands the liability school systems face under Title IX.

 The school board then sought review from the Supreme Court, which was rejected on Monday.
 Some progressive groups had criticized the school board for pursuing a legal theory that they said would restrict the legal rights of sex-assault victims.